Retirement ... and Taxes

 As you look forward to retirement, you probably daydream about the end of Monday morning meetings, interminable conference calls and perhaps even W-2 forms.
 Indeed, life does change substantially when you retire.
 But there’s one staple of your working life that you won’t shake: income taxes.

 Even though retirement won’t be income-tax free, there are additional resources available to help you manage your tax burden in a way that makes sense for your particular circumstances.
 Here’s a look at several strategies to help plan for taxes in retirement.

 Mix Up Your Portfolio

 If you’re still planning for retirement, consider investing in a Roth IRA or a Roth 401(k).
 Both of these Roth accounts are funded with post-tax income, meaning they’re taxed up front.
 The advantage comes later because the distributions you take from these accounts in retirement won’t be taxed again.

 Assuming your investment grows during the time it’s invested, you come out ahead.
 Either way, you’re shielded from unexpected tax hikes down the road.

 “As tax rates go up, and different surtaxes are added, tax-free income options like a Roth account become more attractive,” says Warren Arnold, a senior financial consultant for Northern Trust.
 Few clients had Roth accounts a decade ago, but the popularity and profile of such accounts have risen quickly — a trend he expects to continue.

 Converting a traditional IRA to a Roth IRA might be another option.
 You’ll need to include the amount as income at tax time, but it should allow for tax-free withdrawals years later.
-(For 2015, you’re eligible if your adjusted gross income is under $131,000 for single filers and under $193,000 for joint filers.)
+(For 2016, you’re eligible to contribute to a Roth IRA if your adjusted gross income is under $132,000 for single filers and under $194,000 for joint filers.)